 When you add a pop of color to black-and-white photography, you’re telling a powerful story with your image.
 Whether you’re a business looking to get creative with your advertisements or simply want to have a little fun in your next photo editing session, this color pop technique is so simple, but packs a powerful message.
 Here are a few of our favorite scenarios where it really comes in handy:

 Tell a Story With Your Subject

-Adding a pop of color to your black and white photography helps to quickly draw the eye to a specific subject you are trying to focus on.
-If you are wanting your audience to notice one particular item within your image, this can be a great tool to use.
+Adding a pop of color to your black-and-white photography helps to quickly draw the eye to a specific subject you are trying to focus on.
+If you want your audience to notice one particular item within your image, this can be a great tool to use.

-If you are wanting your audience to notice one particular item within your image, this can be a great tool to use.
+If you want your audience to notice one particular item within your image, this can be a great tool to use.

 Create Stillness on Busy Backgrounds

 This is also a great technique to use when you want to separate your subject from a busy background.
 Black and white photography has a way of creating stillness and silence and when you mix that energy with a pop of color, it provides a great contrast that brings intrigue.

 This technique is also good for dialing in on depth of field.
 Depth of field always creates interest in a photograph.
 If you are looking to enhance your depth of field, this can be a great and easy tool to use in order to accomplish that.

 How to Create Black & White Photos With a Splash of Color

 To begin, start with BeFunky’s Photo Editor by clicking here.